aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 There are two ways to get around this issue.
 The easiest way is just to force pecl to install the extension using the `--force` flag.
 The other way is to first run `pecl uninstall` to clear the cache and then run `pecl install` to install the extension.

 I ran into this issue when I had installed xdebug and memcached for the latest php version and then after doing a fresh install of php, `pecl list` would report both extensions as already existing where in fact the files were not there, php.ini did not have them and php did not detect them.

 I force installed the extensions using `pecl install --force xdebug` and `pecl install --force memcached` which added the files and the php.ini settings and then php detected the extensions again.

-> Note: when installing the memcached extension on my machine, a cached version of a previous install was not cleaned up so pecl was detecting memcached was installed when in fact it was not.
-To solve this I did a `pecl uninstall memcached` and then I re-installed the extension with `pecl install memcached` and that resolved the issue.
+The other way I could have resolved this issue, as an example for memcached, would have been to run `pecl uninstall memcached` followed by `pecl install memcached` to re-install the extension.

-> Its good practice to run `php -m` after running `pecl install` to make sure the extension is detected by php.
-If the extension file exists in the extensions directory and php does not detect it, check the php.ini file to make sure the extension is added to the file.
+> Note: Its good practice to run `php -m` after running `pecl install` to make sure the extension is detected by php.
+If php does not detect it, check the extension directory to make sure the extension file exists and check the `php.ini` file to make sure the setting for the extension is added to the top of the file.

 ## running the php-fpm service using brew